Antonio Decaro

-Antonio Decaro (born 17 July 1970) is an Italian politician, current Mayor of Bari.
+Antonio Decaro (born 17 July 1970) is an Italian politician and former Mayor of Bari.
+He is currently running for President in the 2025 Apulian regional election.
+He is the candidate of the Centre-left coalition.

 Biography

-Decaro graduated in engineering at the Polytechnic University of Bari.
-After a brief work experience as deputy head compartment of the Apulian Aqueduct, he has been employed by ANAS in 2000.
+Decaro graduated in engineering from the Polytechnic University of Bari.
+After a brief work experience as deputy head of the department of the Apulian Aqueduct, he was employed by ANAS in 2000.

 In 2004 he was hired by mayor of Bari Michele Emiliano as Councilor for mobility and traffic, distinguishing himself for his environmentalism: Decaro has contributed to the implementation of initiatives and infrastructures that have marked the change in the mobility and traffic policies in Bari.
-His goal was to empty the city center from cars and re-qualify the spaces and lifestyle of citizens and commuters.
+His goal was to empty the city center of cars and redefine the spaces and lifestyle of citizens and commuters.

-In 2010 he is elected regional councilor in Apulia with the Democratic Party and became group leader of the party in the regional assembly from 2010 to 2013, when he is elected Deputy after the 2013 elections.
+In 2010 he was elected regional councilor in Apulia as a member of the Democratic Party and was group leader of the party in the regional assembly from 2010 to 2013, when he was elected Deputy after the 2013 elections.

+Mayor of Bari

-In January 2014, he announced on his Facebook page his intention to run for the role of mayor of Bari.
+In January 2014, he announced on his Facebook page his intention to run for mayor of Bari.
 In June, he is elected mayor, with the support of his predecessor Michele Emiliano, the Democratic Party, Left Ecology Freedom, Italy of Values and the Democratic Centre.

-On 12 October 2016, Decaro is elected President of the National Association of Italian Comunes, the association of all the mayors of the country.
+On 12 October 2016, Decaro was elected President of the National Association of Italian Comunes, the association of all the mayors of the country.

 On 26 May 2019, Decaro ran for re-election as mayor of Bari.
 He won handily with nearly two-thirds of the vote (66.27%) in the first round, thus avoiding a runoff.

-In 2020, in the midst of the Coronavirus pandemic that ravaged Northern Italy, Decaro even though he's mayor of a Southern city, became a social media star and instant sensation overnight due to his strong-mannered rebukes of citizens who wouldn't respect the stay-at-home rule.
-Mayor Decaro even had Facebook and Instagram fan pages founded by women who immediately claimed to be attracted to him after his online rants appealing to his constituents became popular.
+In 2020, in the midst of the COVID-19 pandemic that ravaged Northern Italy, even though he is mayor of a Southern city, Decaro became a social media star and instant sensation overnight due to his strong-mannered rebukes of citizens who would not respect the stay-at-home rule.
+Decaro even had Facebook and Instagram fan pages read by women who immediately claimed to be attracted to him because of his online rants appealing to his constituents to comply with the rule became popular.

+Member of the European Parliament

+In 2024, with his second term as mayor coming to an end, Decaro ran for the European Parliament as number two candidate on the Democratic Party list in the Southern Italy constituency.
+He received 499,661 preference votes in the constituency, only second after Prime Minister Giorgia Meloni (555,720) and was thus elected.
+In his hometown of Bari, he received 59,339 preference votes - 40% of all votes cast in the city, and besting Meloni by almost 46,000 votes.

+On 23 July of the same year, he was elected Chairman of European Parliament Committee on the Environment, Public Health and Food Safety.